vc-abs/at/readMe.md

 ## ToDo
 * Explore True [Pushya Nakshatra Ayanamsa by PVRNR](https://astrorigin.com/pyswisseph/sphinx/ephemerides/sidereal/suryasiddhanta_and_aryabhata.html#true-pushya-paksha-ayanamsha) (swe.SIDM_TRUE_PUSHYA).
 * Make the config, fieldSets, a dictionary to ease the selection of columns.
 The keys are to be the name of the filedSets, where as the values could be all, none or a list of fields to be included in the final result.
 Note that, this would render the config, skipColumns redundant.
+* Thinks of moving the computations to Julian Dates, for ease.
 * Introduce charts to analyze trends.
 * Think about introduce endTime config as an option, to allow the skipping of period config.
 * Think of introducing startDate (2024-07-25), startTime (18:00:00), endDate and endTime configs.